fooltowise/NeroNotes/Nero's Notes/Selfish Gene.md

 Why is it that animals do not go all out to kill rival members of their species at every possible opportunity?
 We can explain it with [[Games Theory]], and in particular with the essential concept of [[Evolutionarily Stable Strategy]] introduced by John Maynard Smith.

+### Genesmanship

+The key point of this chapter is that a gene might might be able to assist replicas of itself that are sitting in other bodies.
+If so, this would appear as individual altruism but it would be brought about by gene selfishness.
+The whole mechanism is called [[Kin Selection]] and has been first described by Hamilton.